cedioza/cedioza/ReadMe.md

 # 💫 About Me:
-I am a backend developer with great passion in python ruby, and go language.<br>
+I am aPython developer with knowledge in the use of Amazon Web Services (AWS) cloud technologies.
+Handling both SQL and NoSQL databases, skilled in the use of Python frameworks such as Django, Flask and FastAPI for the development of scalable and efficient web applications.
+Always looking for new challenges and opportunities to apply my knowledge in software development.<br>

 ## 🌐 Socials: